High-fidelity qubit readout using interferometric directional Josephson devices: Abstract

 \section{Abstract}

-Nonreciprocal microwave devices, such as circulators and isolators, are critical in high-fidelity qubit readout schemes.
-They unidirectionally route the readout signals and protect the qubits against noise coming from the output chain.
-However, cryogenic circulators and isolators are prohibitive in scalable superconducting architectures because they rely on magneto-optical effects.
-Here, we realize an on-chip, single-microwave-pump Josephson ISolator (JIS), formed by coupling two nondegenerate Josephson mixers in an interferometric scheme.
-We unravel the interplay between the orientation parity of the magnetic fluxes, biasing the mixers, and the JIS directionality.
-Furthermore, we build a motherboard, which integrates the JIS and other superconducting components, including a Josephson directional amplifier, into a printed circuit and use it to read out a qubit with $92\%$ fidelity, while maintaining $75\%$ of its $T_{\rm{2E}}$.
-Improved versions of this motherboard could replace magnetic circulators and isolators in large superconducting quantum processors.
+Nonreciprocal microwave devices, such as circulators and isolators, are needed in high-fidelity qubit readout schemes to unidirectionally route the readout signals and protect the qubits against noise coming from the output chain.
+However, cryogenic circulators and isolators are prohibitive in scalable superconducting architectures because they rely on magnetic materials.
+Here, we perform a fast ($750$ ns) high-fidelity ($95\%$) quantum nondemolition readout of a coherent superconducting qubit ($T_{\rm{1}}=52$ $\mu s$, $T_{\rm{2E}}=35$ $\mu s$) without any nonreciprocal magnetic devices.
+We employ in our readout chain a microwave-controlled qubit-Readout Multi-Chip Module (qRMCM) that integrates interferometric directional Josephson devices consisting of an isolator and a reconfigurable isolator/amplifier device and an off-chip low-pass filter.
+Using the qRMCM, we demonstrate isolation up to $45$ dB within $13$ MHz, when both directional devices are operated as isolators, and low-noise amplification in excess of $10$ dB within a dynamical bandwidth of $10$ MHz, when the reconfigurable device is operated as an amplifier.
+We also demonstrate using the variable isolation of the qRMCM an in-situ enhancement of the qubit coherence times $T_{\rm{\varphi}}$ and $T_{\rm{2E}}$ by two orders of magnitude (i.e., from $T_{\rm{\varphi}}=T_{\rm{2E}}=0.5$ $\mu s$ to $T_{\rm{\varphi}}=90$ $\mu s$ and $T_{\rm{2E}}=50$ $\mu s$).
+Furthermore, by directly comparing the qRMCM performance to a state-of-art configuration (with $T_{\rm{2E}}\approx 2T_{\rm{1}}$) that employs a pair of wideband magnetic isolators, we find that the excess pure dephasing measured with the qRMCM (for which $T_{\rm{2E}}\approx T_{\rm{1}}$) is likely limited by residual thermal photon population in the readout resonator.
+Improved versions of the qRMCM could replace magnetic circulators and isolators in large superconducting quantum processors.

-\textbf{Introduction}
+\section{Introduction}

 Nonreciprocity breaks the transmission-coefficient symmetry for light upon exchanging sources and detectors.
 A common method for breaking reciprocity is guiding light through magnetic materials exhibiting magneto-optical effects, such as the Faraday effect \cite{FaradyEffect,EMnonreciprocity}.
 Other nonreciprocity schemes include operating in the nonlinear regime \cite{NonlinearityNR}, employing the quantum Hall effect \cite{circulatorDiVincenzo1,circulatorDiVincenzo2,Hallcirc}, and parametrically modulating a certain physical property of the system \cite{AhranovBohmPhotonic,AhranovBohmMixers,circulatorLehnert,NRAumentado1,NoiselessCirc,BroadbandPhaseMod}.